 We have then calculated what the merged council options would need to spend on additional renewals (i.e. over and above maintaining a 100% asset renewal ratio) to reduce the infrastructure backlog ratio to the benchmark within five years and set that out in the table below.
-As the analysis is required to be on publically available information each councils' assessment of the cost to bring assets to satisfactory has been assumed to represent the correct figure.
-While the modelling predicts that the infrastructure backlog of a St George Council would increase to over the benchmark, if the renewal funding identified in the table above was applied then the backlog would not grow and it would instead remain below the benchmark.
+As the analysis is required to be on publically available information each council's assessment of 'required maintenance' has been assumed to represent the correct figure to maintain that community's assets in the appropriate condition.